megasanjay/vue3-lottie/packages/vue3-lottie/README.md

   - You can call this method to play a specific segment of your animation.
 - setSubFrame(subFrame)
   - You can call this method to set the subframe value.

+# Credits

+A big thank you goes to [@reslear](https://github.com/reslear) for adding Typescript support to this library.
+Go check out his profile and give him a follow!

 ![forthebadge](https://forthebadge.com/images/badges/made-with-vue.svg) ![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)